There are two variations of Pu-erh tea: Sheng Pu-erh (the Raw or green type) and Shou Pu-erh (the Ripe or black type).

 How Does The Taste Transform With Age?

-Ultimately as many people as there are who enjoy drinking pu-erh, so the many opinions there will be.
-There are quite a lot of people who love the fresh, slightly astringent taste of a young pu-erh, as much as there are people who love the mellow, flowing taste of an aged pu-erh.
+Ultimately, people who enjoy drinking Pu-erh will have many opinions.
+There are quite a lot of people who love the fresh, slightly astringent taste of a young Pu-erh as much as there are people who love the mellow, flowing taste of an aged Pu-erh.